Silbena/DynoGraphix/README.md

 - 5 closely populated countries,
 - Poland and 4 closely populated countries.

-Bonus bar plot showing the impact of **Soviet-Afghan War** on the population of Afganistan in comparison to the other countires of the region.
+Bonus bar plot showing the impact of **Soviet-Afghan War** on the population of Afghanistan in comparison to the other countires of the region.
 The plot is produced by **change.py**.

 <div align="center">
   <img src="plots/change/soviet_afghan.gif" width="50%">